Get ready for winter with these energy saving tips

 This one’s a bit of a no-brainer, but turning off your appliances when you’re not using them really can have a surprisingly big impact on your power bill.

-The key takeaway here is simple: turn your appliances, device and other electronics off when you’re not using them.
+The key takeaway here is simple: turn your appliances, devices and other electronics off when you’re not using them.
 You can squeeze out some further power savings by turning your appliances off at the wall, too!

 6. Invest in some warm blankets